Singtel says Q2 profit stable, currency impact hurts

 It posted a flattish underlying net profit of S$974 million, excluding one-time items.

-Singtel, which owns stakes in India's Bharti Airtel and Indonesia's PT Telekomunikasi Selular (Telkomsel), derives the bulk of its revenue outside Singapore, making its earnings susceptible to currency changes.
+Singtel, which owns stakes in India's Bharti Airtel (BRTI.NS) and PT Telekomunikasi Indonesia Tbk (Telkom) (TLKM.JK), derives the bulk of its revenue outside Singapore, making its earnings susceptible to currency changes.

 Australia's anti-competition authority recently decided to reduce wholesale prices for services that enable calls and text messages to be received by people using mobile phones, which the company said would cut incoming mobile service revenue at its Australian unit Optus by A$200 million ($141.32 million).